 Marketers often inherit this problem – a cluttered closet chock full of brands, sub-brands, and product names.
 Sometimes all these brands have become a jumble, which makes no sense when seen through the eyes of customers.

 A series of acquisitions can lead to a tangle of too many brands.
 So can joint ventures and co-branding.
 Or product teams may perceive a need to name everything in sight, without regard to customers’ needs for simplicity.

-I once worked with an executive who was compelled to separately name his product’s operating system, software and hardware – 3 names for one product!
-In the meantime, his unit never delivered a product customers wanted to buy.
+I once worked with an executive who was compelled to separately name his product’s operating system, software, and hardware – 3 names for one product!
+In the meantime, his unit never delivered a product that customers wanted to buy.

 Sometimes, existing brands desperately cry out for change:

 - Some brand names are just too long.
 In my wallet is a credit card I like, but hate the branding of the “Citi® / AAdvantage® Platinum Select® World EliteTM MasterCard®“.
 A masterpiece of needless brand complexity.
 I dare you to recall that name.

 - Some brand names are inherently confusing.
 At a car rental in France, an agent seemed thrilled to rent me a “2008.”
 But I was baffled: Why rent such old cars?
 Then she remarked that the car had low mileage.
 What, had no one driving it in 8 years?
 When I got to the car, I learned “2008” is the name of a certain Peugeot.
 I’d rented a “2016 2008.”
 Go figure!